steam0/pact-guide/README.md

 ## Creating Pacts

-When an application is consuming an external service, the application becomes what Pact calls a _consumer_.
-The external service is now a _provider_ of services to the consumer.
-The consumer is calling different endpoints on the external service and is writing tests based on the response.
+When an application is consuming an external service, the application becomes a _consumer_ of that service.
+The external service is now a _provider_ of services to this consumer.
+The consumer is calling different endpoints on the external service and is writing integration tests based on the response.

-The consumer can now write a contract to the provider by creating a _Pact_.
+By using CDC the consumer is able to write a contract to the provider by creating a _Pact_.
 A pact is an integration test written by the consumer, that the provider will run before building(or deploying) a new version of the application.

 > As an API is a contract from the provider to any consumer describing how to use services from the provider, a pact is a contract from a given consumer to the provider describing how the consumer uses services from the provider.